asoraledecnal/vantage/README.md

 - **Secure Authentication:** Session-based login with bcrypt-hashed passwords, OTP verification, and logout endpoints.
 - **OTP-PASSWORD RESET:** The `/api/forgot-password` and `/api/reset-password` routes use 6-digit numeric OTPs (hashed+salted, 5-minute expiry) to avoid link-based enumeration.
 Resetting a password invalidates any active OTP and clears the session.
 - **Protected Diagnostics:** All network tools require an authenticated session; requests are rate-limited and validated for host/port safety.
-- **Dashboard Assistant:** `/api/assistant` provides conversational guidance for dashboard tools, returning tips and example requests to help users navigate the UI.
+- **Dashboard Assistant:** `/api/assistant` provides conversational guidance for dashboard tools, returning tips and example requests.
+It now carries the most recent tool context (domain/port/speed, etc.) into answers so responses reference what the user just ran.
+Optional Gemini integration is supported when `GEMINI_API_KEY` is set; otherwise heuristic guidance is used.

 ### Diagnostic Tools
 - **WHOIS Lookup:** Retrieves domain registration information.